NomicFoundation/hardhat/docs/guides/migrate-from-buidler.md

 ## Mocha and VSCode setup changes

-If you are running your tests directly with Mocha, or though a VSCode Mocha plugin, please take a look at [this updated guide](./vscode-tests.md).
+If you are running your tests directly with Mocha, or through a VSCode Mocha plugin, please take a look at [this updated guide](./vscode-tests.md).

 ## Community plugins